Zaggen/bakeIn/README.md

   bar: (req, res)->
     res.json("action": "bar")
 ```
+## ChangeLog
+* 5/23/2015 - Changed the behavior when a constructor is provided.
+Now instead of getting an object with a factory
+ method (called new), we are returning a constructor, i think this is a more standard way to instantiate objects,
+ and it performs way better.

 ## Bugs, questions, ideas?
 Hell, yeah, just open an issue and i'll try to answer ASAP.
 I'll appreciate any bug report with a propper way to reproduce it.